camenduru/DiffusionAwards/README.md

 ### 💰 Money Award
 - The award winners will be announced on June 1st, 2023.
 - Since the ko-fi.com donations are public, we will collect the money using https://ko-fi.com/awards and distribute the funds to the award winners also using ko-fi.com
-- Until June 1st, 2023, all the money collected will be given to the award winners with the same dividend value.
-- All the money collected until June 1st, 2023, will be divided by 14 (categories)
+- All the money collected until June 1st, 2023, will be shared as follows: First, we will divide the total funds into two.
+One piece will go to the Best Anime Trained Model, and the other piece will go to the Best Realistic Trained Model.
+The other half will be divided into 12 and shared evenly among the other categories.
-- For example, if we collect $14 USD dollars, each winner will receive $1 USD dollar.
+- For example, if we collect $24 USD dollars, the Best Anime Trained Model winner will receive $6 USD dollars, the Best Realistic Trained Model winner will receive $6 USD dollars, and the winners of the other categories will receive $1 USD dollar each.
 - On June 1st, 2023, the collection of donations on ko-fi.com will stop.